PILGRIMAGE TO OUR LADY OF GUADALUPE, MEXICO CITY

 Depart USA and arrive Mexico in the evening.
 After immigration, customs and baggage claim proceed to our meeting place at Terminal 1 – Door #7.
 All pilgrims will meet here.
 If your flight arrives in Terminal 2, please take an Aero Tren (for free) which will take you to Terminal 1.
 Stop for Money Exchange at the airport.
 There are several money exchange booths.
 Be wary of hidden commission costs.
 Choose the one farther away from the arrival gates, they provide better exchange rates.
 We found the best rates near Door #7.
 We will need Mexican Pesos for lunch meals, public rest rooms, souvenir shopping, etc. Lunch is on your own at the airport if you arrive in the afternoon.
-Depending on what time we arrive, there may be a possibility of celebrating Holy Mass at the Basilica of Our Lady of Guadalupe.
+We will be celebrating Holy Mass at one of the chapels of the Basilica of Our Lady of Guadalupe.
 Drive to downtown (abut 30 minutes from the Basilica depending on traffic) for Hotel check-in.
 After hotel check-in, meet for dinner at the hotel/restaurant.

 Breakfast: 7:00 AM / Depart Hotel: 8:15 AM